-The human body is surprisingly heavy, and when we sit, that weight is concentrated in a small area.
+The human body is surprisingly heavy; when we sit, that weight is concentrated in a small area.

 As a result, capturing the sense of a person’s bulk can be challenging without making them look squat and misshapen.

 How do you draw a person sitting in profile?

 To draw a person sitting in profile, start by sketching a basic outline of the figure (Use a straight line for the spine and connecting the joints: these will vary from a vertical line, horizontal line or diagonals).

 Then, continue to add details such as the person’s hairstyle, facial features, and clothing.